Missouri man charged with threatening Sen. Josh Hawley

-ST. CHARLES, Mo. — An eastern Missouri man has been arrested after authorities say he threated Republican Sen. Josh Hawley in a social media message.
+ST. CHARLES, Mo. — An eastern Missouri man has been arrested after authorities say he threatened Republican Sen. Josh Hawley in a social media message.

 The St. Louis Post-Dispatch reports that Jeremy Cawthon appeared in federal court Friday in St. Louis for a brief hearing on a charge of transmitting a threat in interstate commerce.